 What are dark kitchens?

-The term ‘dark kitchen’ is relatively new and usually refers to a unit or container in an industrial area preparing food for delivery.
+The term ‘dark kitchen’ (also known as cloud kitchens or ghost kitchens) is relatively new and usually refers to a unit or container in an industrial area preparing food for delivery.
 Restaurant operators usually have their own staff and cooking areas within the dark kitchen but the space itself is owned by a third party (often a delivery operator).